 Liz Pawlak, formerly of Santa Fe, NM, now lives in St. Paul.

 She is a graduate of the University of Minnesota.
 Liz studied oil painting under Laurie Toth from 1989 to 2009 at the Dakota Center for the Arts in Eagan, MN.
-In addition, she took several workshops in pastel painting, portrait and life drawing and painting.
+In addition, she has taken several workshops in pastel painting, portrait and life drawing and painting both in Santa Fe and Minneapolis.
+She continues to take workshops at The Atelier in Minneapolis.

 Liz has had solo and group shows, displaying works in oil, acrylic and pastel, in Santa Fe, New Mexico and St. Paul, Minnesota.